angry-tony/A-collection-of-OSS-tools/README.md

 * [devcheatsheet.com](http://devcheatsheet.com/) - Cheat sheets and quick references for almost every programming language
 * [disown](https://en.wikipedia.org/wiki/Disown_%28Unix%29) - Disowns a processes from the shell, useful if you forgot to use screen or nohup
 * [dotfiles](http://dotfiles.github.io/) - Store your .bashrc and others on GitHub
+* [dsync](https://www.usenix.org/conference/lisa13/technical-sessions/presentation/knauth) - No software yet but a hell of a theory
 * [eatmemory](https://github.com/julman99/eatmemory) - Allocates X amount of memory, great for testing
 * [etckeeper](http://joeyh.name/code/etckeeper/) - Stores /etc in version control
 * [Etherpad](https://github.com/ether) - Enter, save, and share text/code in a web browser
 * [f.lux](https://justgetflux.com/) - Changes your screen from blue light to yellow light when the sun sets to tell your brain it's night time -- closed source
 * [FileUtils](http://fileutils.io/) - File utilities for distributed computing
 * [Filewatcher](https://github.com/thomasfl/filewatcher) - Written in Ruby, monitors changes in the filesystem by polling
+* [ForgeRock](http://forgerock.org/) - Enterprise identification management and access (IAM)
 * [FreeIPA](http://www.freeipa.org/page/Main_Page) - Identity, policy, and audit suite, think Active Directory for Linux
 * [gcalcli](https://github.com/insanum/gcalcli) - CLI for Google Calendar
 * [Geocities-izer](http://www.wonder-tonic.com/geocitiesizer/) - Make any web page look like a Geocities page